Using Bar XY Cartesian Coordinates

 Ways to use our system

-One easy way to calculate Bar XY if you don’t have a tool (and the client is on a modern bike) is to enter the details into Frame Comparison and have the system do the calculation for you.
+One easy way to calculate Bar XY if you don’t have a tool (and you’re working with a reasonably modern bike) is to enter the details into Frame Comparison and have the system do the calculation for you.
 From there you can enter the values into the Advanced System.

 Then in the Advanced Options of the Advanced System, select the “Preferred stem length” as shown below.